gersonmontenegro/cv/README.md

 So, this is the preview of the new header.
 I uploaded the code, but is not responsive yet, but soon :)

 <img src="https://github.com/gersonmontenegro/cv/blob/master/assets/img/splash_with_new_header.gif" width="300px">

+At the moment of write this lines, and after make the header component, it becomes responsive.

+It was easy because I made it in an isolate way, and works like a charm.

+Visually is still the same, so, there is not a new Image.